 According to Wordstream, long tail keywords are the longer, more specific keywords that are less common, individually, but add up to account for the majority of search-driven traffic.
 For example, “web design” is a highly competitive keyword with an estimated local search volume of over 90,000 per month.
 However, the long tail keyword of “why responsive web design is important” only gets about 20 searches per month and is much less competitive.

 The odds are that your site will rank much more quickly with long tail keywords rather than focusing solely on your “head” terms, or more competitive keywords.
-Developing a content marketing plan of producing multiple blog articles per week that are focused on long tail keywords can add up to several hundred searches over time.
+Developing a content marketing plan of producing quality blog articles on a regular basis that are focused on long tail keywords can add up to several hundred searches over time.
 Also, it’s been proven that long tail keywords will help reach your niche market and result in a more qualified lead.
 Here are a few tips to increase your traffic and convert your visitors into qualified leads.

 Find a Great Keyword Tool